michaelkandziora/shell.envdiff/README.md

 them; exclusions win when patterns overlap.
 Filtering occurs after every input has been parsed, layered, and compared, so an invalid source still returns status `2` even when its differences would not be selected.
-If no difference remains selected, the command returns `0` without normal output.
+If no difference remains selected, the command returns `0`.
+With one target there is no normal output; with multiple targets the `TARGET N` headings remain as normal comparison structure even when no difference is selected.

 `--keys-only` is a comparison mode: it ignores changed values while retaining missing and extra keys.
 It is not a redaction switch—normal reports already